dpzhang/Project_ALDA/README.md

 * Finally, click the "Get Notification" button.

-* Boom Shaka Laka!
-Congratualations, now you will be one of the first persons to receive an email of notification knowing when that popular courss will have an empty seat.
+* Congratualations, now you will be one of the first persons to receive an email of notification knowing when that popular courss will have an empty seat.

 * **Disclaimer**: this AldaCourse function does not guarantee you will be able